mercadopago/devsite-docs/guides/checkout-bricks/wallet-brick/preferences.en.md

  ```
 ------------
 ----[mla, mlb, mlm]----
-# Installment without card
+## Installment without card

-With Mercado Pago it is possible to pay in up to 12 installments without a credit card, this payment option is called Mercado Crédito.
+With Mercado Pago it is possible to pay in up to **12 installments without a credit card**, this payment option is called **Mercado Crédito**.

 By offering this option in your store, your customers will be able to buy a product today and pay later in installments.
 For your business, approval of the purchase is immediate and guaranteed, with the full amount being credited in advance and your customers paying us later.